k0rvih/k8s-controller/README.md

 - `--kubeconfig`: Path to kubeconfig file
 - `--in-cluster`: Use in-cluster authentication

-Note: The deployment informer is always enabled and monitors the "default" namespace only.
+Note: Both deployment and pod informers are always enabled and monitor the "default" namespace only.

 #### Resource Commands
 - `--namespace, -n`: Kubernetes namespace